rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 | lightning.hide | `false` | Whether to show or hide the lightning detection sensor (WH57) information. |
 | lightning.units | `miles` | The units to display the lightning distance.
 Possible values are: <br/><br/>`mi`: Miles<br/>`km`: Kilometers</p> |

-"lightning": {
-    "hide": false,
-    "units": "km"
-},

-## Sensor Notes

-### Outdoor Weather Sensors
-#### Wind
-* Sensors (Can be individually hidden via the plugin settings)
-    * Direction
-    * Speed
-    * Gust
-    * Maximum Daily Gust
-* Presented as **Motion Sensors**
-  * **Motion Detected** status is triggered based on thresholds configured in the plugin settings
-* Wind direction units are in degrees
-* Wind speed units can be configured in the plugin setting (kts, mps, mph, kmh)
-* Wind speed thresholds are specified using the configured (selected) units

-#### Rain
-* Sensors (Can be individually hidden via the plugin settings)
-  * Rate
-  * Event
-  * Hourly
-  * Daily
-  * Weekly
-  * Monthly
-  * Yearly
-* Presented as **Leak Sensors**
-  * For the Rate sensor, the **Leak Detected** status is based on the threshold configured in the plugin settings.
-  * For all other sensors the **Leak Detected** status is triggered if the sensor's value is non-zero
-* Rain display units and detection thresholds are configured the plugin settings

-#### UV Index
-* Can be hidden via plugin settings
-* Presented as an **Occupancy Sensor**
-  * **Occupancy Detected** status is based on the threshold configured in the plugin settings

-#### Solar Radiation
-* Can be hidden via plugin settings
-* Presented as a **Light Sensor**
-* Display units and conversion factor to lux are configured in plugin settings

-### Indoor Thermometer/Hygrometer/Barometer Sensor
-* Can be hidden via plugin settings

-### Multi-Channel Thermometer/Hygrometer Sensors
-* Can be hidden via plugin settings
-* Up to 8 sensors supported
-* Sensors can be individually named via the plugin settings

-### Multi-Channel Thermometer Sensors
-* Can be hidden via plugin settings
-* Up to 8 sensors supported
-* Sensors can be individually named via the plugin settings

-### Lightning Detection Sensor
-* Can be hidden via plugin settings
-* Number of lighing events is presented as a **Contact Sensor**
-  * **Open** state when number of events is > 0
-  * **Closed** state when number of events is 0
-* Distance and time presented as an **Occupancy Sensor**
-  * **Occupancy Detected** status is set when number of events is > 0
-* Distance units configured via plugin settings

-### Soil Moisture Sensors
-* Can be hidden via plugin settings
-* Up to 8 sensors supported
-* Sensors can be individually named via the plugin settings
-* Presented as **Humidity Sensors**

-### Leak Detection Sensors
-* Can be hidden via plugin settings
-* Up to 4 sensors supported
-* Sensors can be individually named via the plugin settings

-### PM2.5 Air Quality Sensors
-* Can be hidden via plugin settings
-* Up to 4 sensors supported
-* Sensors can be individually named via the plugin settings
-* Current and 24H Average presented as separate sensors

 ## Frequently Asked Questions

 ### How do I migrate to this plugin from other Homebridge Ecowitt plugins?
 > This plugin includes most prior version of Homebridge Ecowitt plugin forks including v1.0 and v1.1 from [spatialdude](https://github.com/spatialdude), v1.2 and v1.3 from [ochong](https://github.com/ochong) and v1.4 from [pavelserbajlo](https://github.com/pavelserbajlo).
 If you are currently using any of these mentioned versions, you can switch to the equivalent version of this plugin and get the exact same functionality.

-> However, I would also recommend updating to the latest version of this plugin to take advantage of the latest features.
+> I would also recommend updating to the latest version of this plugin to take advantage of the new features.
 To migrate from any version below v2.0 to v2.0 or higher, you should clear the Homebridge accessory cache for all Ecowitt accessories, install the latest plugin version, and then restart Homebridge.

 ### Does this plugin support devices produced by other manufacturers?
 > There are a number of weather station distributors that re-package and re-brand the hardware sensors from [Fine Offset](https://www.foshk.com/Wifi_Weather_Station/).
 Along with Ecowitt, other notable distributors include Aercus, Ambient Weather, and Frogger.
 These brands typically also use similar firmware / software within their ecosystem, and many provide the ability to publish weather data reports to a custom endpoint.
-If the weather station brand you are using relies on [Fine Offset](https://www.foshk.com/Wifi_Weather_Station/) hardware, and can publish custom/local weather reports, please [file a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.md&title=) to let me know what support you would like to see.
+If the weather station brand you are using relies on [Fine Offset](https://www.foshk.com/Wifi_Weather_Station/) hardware, and can publish custom/local weather reports, please [file a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.md&title=) to let me know what device support you would like to see.

 ### I use an Ecowitt sensor that's not currently supported.
 What can I do to get it supported?
 > Please [open a feature request](https://github.com/rhockenbury/homebridge-ecowitt/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.md&title=) on the Github project to let me know what devices you are interested in getting support for.